joerncodes/obsidian-expiring-notes/README.md

 ## How to make a note expire

-To mark a note to expire in the future, use a predefined frontmatter key like so:
+To mark a note to expire in the future, this plugin uses a predefined frontmatter key like so:

 ```yaml
 expires: 2021-01-01
 ```

 In this example, this note will automatically be either archived or deleted after January 1st, 2021.

+You can either write the frontmatter yourself or use the [Set Expiry Date command](https://github.com/joerncodes/obsidian-expiring-notes#set-expiry-date).

 ## Archive / Delete